 Through these last five years of parenting, Wandering Family Man switching to freelance work, me nearly burning out at work, and waiting for the last season of Game of Thrones to finally start, we kept socking our “Big Trip” savings away.
 Now we’re ecstatic to say…

 Our family gap year starts in June, 2019!

 Look Mom!
 I’m actually executing a five-year plan!

 We bought a small, old RV, named it Harvey, and put solar panels on him.

 About this blog

-We’re writing this blog for two reasons: the first is to help others by adding to the scant online resources available that a) explain how North Americans can take an RV to travel around Europe and b) describe family-friendly destinations in Eastern Europe and the Balkans.
+We’re writing our blog for two main reasons.
+The first is to help others by adding to the scant online resources about a) how to take a motorhome to Europe and b) family-friendly destinations in Eastern Europe and the Balkans.

-The second is to make sure that we chronicle our experience so that we can read it and re-read it when we’re old and the kids have moved out.
+The second is to make sure that we chronicle our experience so that we can point our children to it whenever they complain in

-Without public accountability, I’m an inconsistent journal-keeper at best, and Wandering Family Man’s main form of writing is html.
+(Without public accountability, I’m an inconsistent journal-keeper at best, and Wandering Family Man only writes in